iholtschmit/Ina-Holtschmit-Projects/Probability_Game_Simulation/README.txt

-This zip file should contain an R file titled "Project", and a PDF of the report written for the project, "Probability_Game_Simulation_Report".
+# A Game Based on Probability

-The project deals with finding the distribution of how many cycles it takes to complete a game that is based on a random variables.
+This project deals with finding the distribution of how many cycles it takes to complete a game that is based on random variables.

+*Languages and libraries used:
+- R
+- tidyverse
+- ggplot2